Coordinate-based meta-regression algorithms

 GLH testing for study-level moderators

-CBMR framework can estimate global study-level moderator effects, and allows inference on the existence of m.
+The CBMR framework can estimate global study-level moderator effects and allows inference on whether those moderator effects differ from zero.

 print(contrast_result.tables["moderators_regression_coef"])